ibbles/LearningUnreal/Lightmass.md

 ## Lightmass Importance Volume

 A volume that tell Lightmass where to focus the calculations.
+It is a type of [[Actor]].
+There should always be a Lightmass Importance Volume in the level since it does more than what is described here.

+Set Location and Scale and/or Brush Settings > X|Y|Z to cover your level, or the bits where you want the best quality lighting.
+Where you expect the camera to be.
+Don't have to be extremely precise.
 Improves the quality in that area of the level.
 Can reduce the light baking time since less computation need to be expended on other parts of the level.

 ## Lightmass Portal

 Should be added to openings in interior scenes, i.e doors and windows.
-This will help Lightmass prioritize areas where light is likely to appear.
+This will help Lightmass prioritize areas where light is likely to enter the interior from the outside sky.
+It tells Lightmass to try and find ways to bounce light through that portal.
 Appear as a volume that should be placed and scaled to match the opening.
 Can reduce the light baking time since the more important areas are prioritized.